 After coming off a tough sweep at Hutch, Pratt Community College baseball turned to red shirt freshman Kane McCarthy to turn things around on Tuesday versus Garden City.

 McCarthy would continue to play his hot hand going 5.0 innings pitched striking out two, walking one, and allowing only two runs.
 His masterful pitching gave the Beavers exactly what they needed to be successful.
 McCarthy would allow the Beaver offense to get things going.

 The Pratt Community College men’s basketball team ended their season Friday night at Koch Arena on the campus of Wichita State University at the hands of the Dodge City Community College Conquistadors in the Final Four of the NJCAA Region VI Tournament.

-On Saturday, the Pratt Community College women's basketball team traveled to Cowley to take on the Tigers.
+The Pratt Community College baseball team traveled to Hutchinson to take on the Blue Dragons in a four-game series this weekend.